 Therefore, for everyone reading this, its not essential that your businesses grows only when you are behind the laptop and working on your business plan.
 Sometimes, taking time off and putting yourself in a place unfamiliar to you will inspire you in a way you never imagined.

-Getting there: There are many direct flights from Europe to Bogota.
+There are many direct flights from Europe to Bogota.
 Madrid being the most common destination.
-We wanted to get to Cartagena as the start of our trip so took the KLM flight from Amsterdam via Bogota (beware, they say its direct, but its NOT)
+We wanted to get to Cartagena as the start of our trip so took the KLM flight from Amsterdam via Bogota (beware, they say its direct, but its not).

 Where to visit and stay

-Las Islas: Islands just 45 minutes from Cartagena.
-Absolutely STUNNING!
+- Las Islas: Islands just 45 minutes from Cartagena and they are absolutely stunning!
 We had the opportunity to experience it in two ways.
 First with Juan Del Mar – the famous chef and owner of one of the best restaurants in Colombia.
 He invited us to his island where he has a beautiful 8 bedroom property.
 Then we stayed at Hotel Las Islas – the new venture of Aviatur group.
 This all villa property was beyond imagination, one of the most wonderful places I have been to.
 A leading hotel of the world they opened their doors in July 2018.
-Definitely check out our drone footage at the end of this article – it shows you exactly what I mean
+Definitely check out our drone footage at the end of this article– it shows you exactly what I mean.

-Bogota: the capital – not top priority in my opinion, but it has all the flight connections.
+- Bogota: While it may not be the top priority in my opinion, it has all the flight connections.
 The one thing not to miss here was the cable ride to Monserrate.
 The sunset from here is absolutely breathtaking.
 You can also hike up.
 The awesome thing about Bogota is that it has these wonderful boutique hotels that are very reasonable (under €90 a night) and at five star service and luxury levels.
-We stayed at The BOG and were very happy.
+We stayed at The Bog and were very happy.
 Click Clack is also highly recommended.